Moving & Tips

 For the safe travel of pedestrians.

-To make public sidewalks safe for pedestrians, the owner of property immediately adjacent to a public sidewalk is responsible for the removal of any snow or ice that accumulates on the sidewalk.
+To make public sidewalks safe for pedestrians, the owner of the property immediately adjacent to a public sidewalk is responsible for the removal of any snow or ice that accumulates on the sidewalk.
 Removal must be done within 48 hours after the ice forms or the snowfall ends.

 In the event that removal of ice is impossible, the property owner is required to place sand on the sidewalk within 48 hours.